 There is a limit of the amount of new employees you may claim the exemption for which is based on 5% of your existing workforce or, for smaller organisations, a maximum of 5 jobs.

-If you have an employee you would like to take on under this scheme and need help filling out the necessary form or just simply require additional information, send us an email at [email protected] today and we will be glad to help you.
+If you have an employee you would like to take on under this scheme and need help filling out the necessary form or just simply require additional information, contact us today and we will be glad to help you.